Arianna Zucchini

 Arianna Zucchini (born 10 July 2003) is an Italian professional tennis player.
-She has career-high rankings of No. 513 in singles, achieved on 9 September 2024, and No. 655 in doubles, achieved on 5 December 2022.
+She has career-high rankings of No. 496 in singles, achieved on 6 April 2026, and No. 573 in doubles, achieved on 15 June 2026.

 Early life

 Zucchini was born in Sant'Agostino, Emilia–Romagna.
 She played for TC Sant'Agostino in her hometown.

-Professional career
+Career

-In June 2022, Zucchini reached the quarterfinals of the W15 event in Heraklion before losing to Kajsa Rinaldo Persson.
+In June 2022, Zucchini reached the quarterfinals of the W15 event in Heraklion, before losing to Kajsa Rinaldo Persson.
 In November 2023, she reached the quarterfinals of the W25 Val Gardena Südtirol Raiffeisen in Sëlva, but lost to Kamilla Bartone.
-She won her first professional title in January 2024 at the W15 Magic Hotel Tours series in Monastir, defeating Lee Eun-hye in the final.
+She won her first professional title in January 2024 at the W15 Magic Hotel Tours series in Monastir, defeating Korean player Lee Eun-hye in the final.

 In March 2025, Zucchini won her second professional title, again in Monastir.
 That May, after passing the pre-qualifying tournament, she received a wildcard into the singles main draw of the Italian Open.
 Zucchini lost in the first round to qualifier Victoria Mboko.